EricssonResearch/ace-edhoc-oscore-profile/draft-selander-ace-edhoc-oscore-profile.md

 If the RS does not find the stored state of a completed EDHOC execution where the authentication credential AUTH\_CRED\_C was used as CRED\_I, then the RS MUST respond with an error response code equivalent to the CoAP code 4.00 (Bad Request).
 The RS may provide additional information in the payload of the error response, in order to clarify what went wrong.

 Otherwise, if all the steps above are successful, the RS stores the access token and MUST generate a nonce N2 very unlikely to have been previously used with the same pair of authentication credentials (AUTH\_CRED\_C, AUTH\_CRED\_RS).
-This profile RECOMMENDS using a 64-bit long random number as the nonce's value.
+When using this profile, it is RECOMMENDED to use a 64-bit long random number as the nonce's value.
 Then, the RS MUST reply to the POST request with a 2.01 (Created) response, for which the RS MUST use the Content-Format "application/ace+cbor" defined in {{Section 8.14 of I-D.ietf-ace-oauth-authz}}.
 The payload of the response MUST be a CBOR map, which MUST specify N2 using the "nonce2" parameter defined in {{Section 4.2.1 of I-D.ietf-ace-oscore-profile}}.

 {{fig-rs-c-edhoc-key-update}} shows an example of the response sent by the RS to C.